tolauwae/phd-thesis/src/oop/oop.typ

 The code in @oop:app:problem works as follows, at the start of the program the necessary MQTT configuration is set up, and the microcontroller connects to the local Wi-Fi network.
 After the connection is established, the microcontroller subscribes to the topic "SENSOR" and wait for incoming messages.
-%While waiting, the microcontroller uses the keepalive function to keep the connection to the MQTT broker alive.
+//While waiting, the microcontroller uses the keepalive function to keep the connection to the MQTT broker alive.
 At any point, a message can be received on the topic "SENSOR", at which point the virtual machine schedules the callback function and log the sensor value.
 On the right-hand side of @oop:app:problem, we show a schematic of the microcontroller connected to the MQTT broker.
 The connection with the MQTT broker is an example of an asynchronous non-transferable resource, which can produce new MQTT messages at any point in the program, and subsequently triggering a callback, such as the _log_ function in the example.